 Asthma.
 There is some concern that chondroitin may worsen asthma symptoms.
 Use with caution.

 Prostate Cancer.
 Preliminary research suggests that chondroitin may cause the spread or recurrence of prostate cancer.
 This effect has not been shown with chondroitin sulfate supplements.
-Still, until more is known, don't take chondroitin sulfate if you have prostate cancer or are at high risk for developing it (you have a brother or father with prostrate cancer).
+Still, until more is known, don't take chondroitin sulfate if you have prostate cancer, or are at high risk for developing it (you have a brother or father with prostate cancer).

 Diabetes.
 Chondroitin supplements may affect blood sugar levels.
 If you have diabetes, check with your doctor or health care professional before you change your diet or the dose of your diabetic medicine.

 Chondroitin is safe and relatively free of side effects when used at the recommended daily dosage, at least for short periods of time.
 Some people may experience mild stomach upset, allergic reactions, drowsiness, and headaches.
-So far, few studies have investigated the safety and effectiveness of chondroitin when used for long periods of time.
-One particular safety concern with chromium sulfate is the possibility of mad cow disease.
-Though no cases of this disease have been reported in association with taking chromium sulfate supplements, there has been a case reported in an American herd raising the question of potential risk.
+Few studies have investigated the safety and effectiveness of chondroitin when used for long periods of time.

 Pregnancy and Breastfeeding